 When educational professionals Raymond and Dorothy Moore began to explore the impact of modern schooling derived from the ECE (Early, Childhood Education) theories, they discovered a multitude of inconsistencies challenging the benefits of having children schooled at such an early age (before 8 years old).

-They asserted that taking children away from their homes and attempting to mold them via socio-educational theories in the absence of their parents created an environment for increased delinquency, behavioral problems and academic underperformance.
-These problems stemmed from the cutting of the important parental bond of a child and replacing it with an institutional bond consisting of varied degrees of teacher proficiency.
+They asserted that taking children away from their homes and attempting to mold them via socio-educational theories in the absence of their parents created an environment for increased delinquency, behavioral problems, and academic underperformance.
+These problems stemmed from the cutting of the important parental bond of a child and replacing it with an institutional bond consisting of varying degrees of teacher proficiency.

 Homeschooling, as a concept, is not to disparage institutional education as a whole.
-It isn’t meant to be a full time replacement of institutional education.
-Home schooling is meant to be a correction from the theories of ECE regarding the age at which a child must start to learn how to score well on proficiency tests as well as assimilate in an organized social setting.
+It isn’t meant to be a full-time replacement for institutional education.
+Homeschooling is meant to be a correction from the theories of ECE regarding the age at which a child must start to learn how to score well on proficiency tests as well as assimilate in an organized social setting.